Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 Conclusion

-So, should you create your own logo, or hire professional logo designers?
-That's your call, but consider the fact that you'll likely have 1, maybe 2 logo's over your time.
-Investing in a professional who is proficient in graphic design, and is able to portray your brand identity in your logo will likely be better in the long run than using logo templates and a DIY program.
+Should you create your own logo or hire a professional logo designer?
+That's your call, but consider that you'll likely have one or two logos over your lifetime.
+Investing in a professional who is proficient in graphic design and can effectively portray your brand identity through your logo will likely yield better results in the long run than using logo templates and a DIY program.

 Remember, your logo isn't for you!
-It's great if you like it, but we always recommend settling on a few different dental practice logo's and then using friends, family, social networking, or user testing so you can get a feel for what others think is the best dental logo.
+It's great if you like it, but we always recommend settling on a few different dental practice logos and then using friends, family, social networking, or user testing to get a feel for what others think is the best dental logo.